KDE/documentation-docs-kdenlive-org/glossary/glossary_built-in.rst

       Defines the frame in a clip where something starts or changes.
 Most :term:`effects<effect>` have keyframes to allow changes over time.
 For example, the X and Y coordinates of the Transform effect can be keyframed to move a clip across the screen.
 See :ref:`effects-working_with_keyframes`.

    Layout
       A particular way widgets are arranged on the screen to support different workflows or tasks.
 Kdenlive can save different layouts for logging, editing, audio and color.
-See :ref:`workspace_layouts`.
+See :ref:`ui-workspace_layouts`.

    Lightness
       Also called brightness, lightness is the amount of white or black mixed in with the color.
 Lightness is more a subjective measure of perceived light, while brightness is an absolute measure of emitted or reflected light from an object.
 Compare :term:`tint` and :term:`shade`.